 What is acute lymphocytic leukemia?

 Acute lymphocytic leukemia (ALL), also called acute lymphoblastic leukemia, is a cancer that starts from the early version of white blood cells called lymphocytes in the bone marrow (the soft inner part of the bones, where new blood cells are made).

 Leukemia cells usually invade the blood fairly quickly.
 They can then spread to other parts of the body, including the lymph nodes, liver, spleen, central nervous system (brain and spinal cord), and testicles (in males).
 Other types of cancer also can start in these organs and then spread to the bone marrow, but these cancers are not leukemia.

 The term “acute” means that the leukemia can progress quickly, and if not treated, would probably be fatal within a few months.
 Lymphocytic means it develops from early (immature) forms of lymphocytes, a type of white blood cell.
 This is different from acute myeloid leukemia (AML), which develops in other blood cell types found in the bone marrow.
-For more information on AML, see our document Leukemia--Acute Myeloid.
+For more information on AML, see Leukemia--Acute Myeloid.